 Most solar panel kits can be returned within a relatively short period of time.
 This depends greatly on the warranty and manufacturer.

 Small devices can be run on a 100 watt solar panel including a laptop, television or ceiling fan.

 An average home needs between 20 and 24 fully sized solar panels to fully offset utility bills with solar.
 Small DIY solar panels will not be able to do this.

 There are easier ways to save money on your solar installation

-In some cases – like installing a solar panel kit on an RV or toolshed – DIY solar can be a major money saver.
+In some cases – like installing a solar RV kit – DIY solar can be a major money saver.
 However, as you investigate the solar panels for sale online, be sure you’re evaluating all of your solar options.
 That means getting multiple installation quotes from solar installers in your area, in addition to pricing out your DIY options.

 In fact, comparing multiple quotes is one of the easiest (and free) ways to reduce your solar installation costs.
 EnergySage data shows that solar shoppers who compare their options on the EnergySage Solar Marketplace save 20 percent or more off the costs of installation, as compared to shoppers who don’t compare quotes from multiple installers beforehand.
 The reason is simple: when solar installers compete for your business, you win!